-Despite being a rather clear-cut definition, there are a lot of travellers who use a wider definition on travel than just counting the UN member states.
+Despite the UN members being a rather clear-cut definition, there are a lot of travellers who use a wider definition on travelling to countries.
 Palestine and Vatican city for example (both non-member UN observer states) are often counted as well.
 Adding the disputed territories of Taiwan, Western Sahara and Kosovo brings the total figure of ‘countries’ in the world to 198.

 But it does not end there.
 According to my own spreadsheet there are numerous of disputed and contested regions in the world.
 Abkhazia, Transnistria, Tibet, Northern Cyprus and Kashmir are just a few mentioned there.
-This way you can easily reach 210+.
+This way you can easily reach over 210.

-Then there is a whole range of institutions all using different methods of counting countries and territories.
+Then there is a wide range of institutions all using different methods to count countries and territories.
 A brief yet non-exhaustive overview:

 - The British Foreign and Commonwealth office says there are 226 countries or territories in the world

 - FIFA recognises 211 national associations (of which 26 are no UN member states)